 The problem is, we can’t change other people and the calm future may never come.
 But there IS something we can do next time we feel like control is slipping from our grasp.

 What To Do Next Time You Feel You’re Losing Control

 When you start to feel that familiar spiral of losing control, take these three specific steps:

 - Stop what you’re doing – especially if you’re feeling overwhelmed.
 Assess the situation.

 - Pull yourself out of reaction mode (re-engage your prefrontal cortex).

-- Give yourself time and space to think about what control means – and what it looks and feels like.
-Here’s how.
+- Give yourself time and space to think about what control would actually mean – and what it looks and feels like.
+Here’s how to do this:

 Accept These Factors: They Are Out of Your Control

-Begin by accepting the factors that truly are beyond your control, in particular:
+Begin by accepting the factors that truly are beyond your control.
+In particular, these include:

 The Demands of Your Firm (or any organization for that matter)